TrungNg/lai/README.md

-# LeonardoAI Challenge: Measuring the similarity scores of text-image pairs.
+# Measuring the similarity scores of text-image pairs.
 <div style="text-align: right"> By: Trung Nguyen </div>

 ## About

 ### My code, output/input

 The code is in "LeoAI.ipynb".
-My apology for not using ".py" as I think a notebook will provide a better clarity.
 Results with similarity scores are saved to "results.csv".
 Statistics of code running including time and memory usages are saved to "stats.log".
 Images and the data "challenge_set.csv" should be stored in "data/".

 ### Model choice